-- The global economic uncertainty and consolidations have opened doors for low cost solution providers such as NetSol.
-The BestShoring® model of NetSol is a catalyst in today's environment. - Global economic pressures and the recession have shifted users of IT processes and technology to utilize both offshore and onshore solutions providers, to control costs and improve ROIs. - Serious interest in NetSol's next generation solution has been expressed by a few global companies.
+- The global economic uncertainty and consolidations have opened doors for low cost solution providers such as NetSol; the BestShoring® model of NetSol is a catalyst in today's environment. - Global economic pressures and the recession have shifted users of IT processes and technology to utilize both offshore and onshore solutions providers, to control costs and improve ROIs. - Serious interest in NetSol's next generation solution has been expressed by a few global companies.
 Demos and workshops with key global clients and partners of have been very well received.
-Hence, the new generation solution, while not completely ready, is gaining momentum. - First successful implementation of NextGen NFSTM solution with a Thai bank is a very positive indicator for new deals. - China has become the world's second largest economy, continuing to grow by over 8% a year while growth in other industrial nations has declined or grown only marginally. - China's automobile and banking sectors have been unaffected by the global meltdown and their recent automobile sales statistics have outperformed all other economies. - Growing interest in Japan for IT services and NFS applications within banking, equipment finance and general leasing industries. - As reported by the Associated Press, China surpassed the US as the number one automobile market in auto sales.
-JD Powers & Associates anticipated further strong growth in future auto sales.
-It is anticipated that this market opportunity will result in further penetration by NetSol into China's burgeoning leasing and finance market. - E-Commerce, new technologies, innovations and online activities are gaining momentum in many verticals.
+Hence, the groundwork for the new generation solution, is gaining momentum. - First successful implementation of NextGen NFSTM solution with a Thai bank is a very positive indicator for new deals. - China has become the world's second largest economy, continuing to grow by over 8% a year while growth in other industrial nations has declined or grown only marginally. - China's automobile and banking sectors have been unaffected by the global meltdown and their recent automobile sales statistics continue to outperform all other economies.
+China's passenger vehicle sales rose 49% in December 2012, while China's total vehicle sales, including trucks and buses, is projected to accelerate this year and surpass 20 million for the first time according to Bloomberg News, February 7, 2013. - Growing interest in Japan for IT services and NFS applications within banking, equipment finance and general leasing industries. - E-Commerce, new technologies, innovations and online activities are gaining momentum in many verticals.
 New areas for diversification are opening for NetSol.
-The B2B market has never been stronger in the US market alone thereby offering a potentially huge opportunity to grow Vroozi offerings. - Strong entry in e-commerce space by way of developing and marketing a new IP and winning series of fortune 500 US customers. - The surviving IT companies, such as NetSol, with price advantage and a global presence, will gain further momentum as economic indicators turn positive.
+The B2B e-commerce market has never been stronger with the US market alone tracking at close to \$4 trillion in total spend in 2012 thereby offering a potentially huge opportunity to grow Vroozi offerings. - Vroozi provides a strong entry in the e-commerce and cloud by way of developing and marketing a new IP with the Vroozi Shopping Platform and smartOCI and landing Fortune 500 US customers. - Companies which survived the recent recession, such as NetSol, with price advantage and a global presence, will gain further momentum as economic indicators continue to turn positive.
 The bigger customers and targeted verticals are much more cost conscious and are seeking a better rate of return on investments in IT services.
 NetSol has an edge due to its BestShoring® model and proven track record of delivery and implementations worldwide. - The Kingdom of Saudi Arabia is investing billions in healthcare, education, defense, cyberspace securities, IT, infrastructure and many other new sectors.
-This makes it one of the most promising markets for the Atheeb NetSol joint venture. - The dependency of our blue chip clients on NetSol solutions has further deepened; creating new enhancements, new modules, and services orders in the US. - Improved outlook and earnings of bellwether technology companies in USA, reflecting the turnaround of this sector after recession. - Global opportunities requiring NetSol to diversify its delivery capabilities to Bangkok and such other new emerging economies that offer geopolitical stability and low cost IT resources, thereby reducing dependency upon the Lahore technology campus.
+This makes it one of the most promising markets for the Atheeb NetSol joint venture. - The dependency of our blue chip clients on NetSol solutions has further deepened; creating new enhancements, new modules, and services orders in the US. - Global opportunities requiring NetSol to diversify its delivery capabilities to Bangkok and such other new emerging economies that offer geopolitical stability and low cost IT resources, thereby reducing dependency upon the Lahore technology campus.